jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 {% endraw %}
 ```

-Since our page file extends `./src/_includes/layouts/base.njk`, our Nunjucks variables declared in the child template as well as our Eleventy global variables are going to be available in that layout.
+Since our page template extends `./src/_includes/layouts/base.njk`, Nunjucks variables declared in the child template as well as our Eleventy global variables are going to be available in that layout too.

 ```twig
 {% raw %}